During the two-hour ride to the first island in our Coron tour, our guide told us a really peculiar story.

-Then again, it wasn’t really named that was because it had lots of that fruit.
-The locals named it that way because of the rounded crescent shape of the island, similar to that of the banana.
+Then again, they said it wasn’t really named that way because it had lots of that certain fruit.
+Apparently, the locals named it that way because of how they perceived the island as a rounded crescent shape, similar to that of the banana.

 This is where we had our lunch, in the shade of a small hut near a line of perfect coconut trees.
 There were hammocks set up between the trees, where people could lie down while they enjoy the sun and sea breeze.

 As always, I had a lot of fun during lunch!
 The food in Coron is really, really tasty.

 Plus, there were only 20 of us, yet they served us food that could have fed 30 people.

 Thou shalt not waste resources, right?
 Gotta eat them all!

 After that super delicious lunch, our guide took those of us who were interested in snorkeling, out to the water.

 This was probably my favorite part of my whole Coron trip, to be honest.